 Workers compensation: Florida Independent contractors may or may not need workers compensation depending on the amount of employees your company has at the time.
 This coverage compensates employees for medical expenses and lost wages after an on-the-job injury.
 Florida workers compensation laws were created to ensure that employees who are injured on the job are provided with fixed monetary awards.
 It eliminates the need for litigation, creates an easier process for the employee, and helps control the financial risks for employers.
 Many states limit the amount an injured employee can recover from an employer.

-At Garzor Insurance we specialize in commercial insurance coverage for businesses in Florida as well as Georgia, Texas, and now many other states across the U.S.A.
+At Garzor Insurance our experienced professionals are dedicated to providing commercial insurance coverage for businesses in Florida as well as Georgia, Texas, and now many other states across the U.S.A.
 If you have questions about business insurance, or any other commercial insurance aspects, please do not hesitate to visit us online at Garzor Insurance, or you may also call us directly at (321) 206-8035.

 Licensed Insurance Agent